 Age- and sex-dependent spring arrival dates of Eastern Kingbirds

 In nearly all species of migratory birds, males arrive to the breeding grounds before females, and older birds before younger birds.
 Early arrival by older birds may be driven by experience, age-dependent changes in body condition, or age-dependent access to resources on the wintering grounds.
 Earlier male than female arrival (i.e., protandry) has typically been explained by male competition for high-quality territories.
 However, females also reap benefits from high-quality territories and therefore I sought out other more complete explanations.
 One hypothesis that seemed likely in kingbirds, because of their very high extra-pair copulation rate, is the mate opportunity hypothesis.
 This hypothesis suggests that male-male competition for mates favors earlier male arrival because it provides males with priority access to females and more time to pursue extra-pair copulations later in the season.

 I used four years of observational data on kingbird migration timing to describe basic age- and sex-based patterns and also to begin to explain why these patterns exist.
-I found older birds arrived 5-6 days before younger birds, and males arrived 4-5 days before females.
+I found that older birds arrived 5-6 days before younger birds, and that males arrived 4-5 days before females.

-Ultimately, I think that older birds may have less to gain from early arrival because they are likely to be competitively subordinate in obtaining high-quality territories upon arrival.
+Ultimately, I think that younger birds may have less to gain from early arrival because they are likely to be competitively subordinate in obtaining high-quality territories upon arrival.
 I also argue against several common hypotheses and conclude that the mate opportunity hypothesis is most likely to explain protandry in kingbirds.
 This research was published in the Journal of Field Ornithology in 2009.

 Reproductive correlates of spring arrival date in the Eastern Kingbird